 - Take baby steps – Don’t expect to become an expert overnight.
 Begin tackling tasks with low levels of uncertainty.
 Over time, you can build up to bigger challenges.

 - Focus on problem solving – Have some trust in your abilities.
 It’s important to know that you can deal with what happens as it happens.
 You don’t need to try and prepare for every eventuality in advance.

 - Be like Nike – Just do it.
 Sometimes you have to take the plunge and ignore your brain’s natural impulses to avoid uncertainty.
 A bit like diving off the high platform into the pool, feel the fear and do it anyway.

-- Redefine success – especially in the early stages of practise.
+- Redefine success – especially in the early stages of practice.
 Success can be as much about managing the ambiguity as it is about achieving the final result.
 Make managing the ambiguity your goal and celebrate each win along the way.